 Moss Side Millennium Powerhouse is a purpose-built youth centre in Moss Side, Manchester.
-Established in 2000 via a Millennium Lottery grant, the building hosts a range of service providers, including a library, Connexions service, and EMERGE, the mental health support service for 16 and 17 year olds.
+Established in 2000 via a Millennium Lottery grant, the building hosts a range of service providers, including CAPS (Child and Parents Service), Career Connect (supporting young people 16 – 19 to find training, education or employment), Contact Theatre, Emerge (the mental health support service for 16 and 17 year olds), Manchester Council Library and Manchester Young Lives (Study Programme for 16 – 18 yr olds and Youth Engagement Team).
 Across the week, various youth and community services utilise the range of spaces and facilities to offer a wide variety of services.

 The Moss Side Millennium Powerhouse was built in 1999 on the site of the old Moss Side Youth Club.
 It is a multi-functional centre for local young people.